 This electronic service is meant to be a simplified guide to certain parts of the acts and regulations, and not a substitute for them.
-Alberta Transportation, Carrier and Vehicle Safety Branch, is not responsible for any omissions in the following documents.
+We are not responsible for any omissions in the following documents.
 It is the responsibility of the transporter to consult the regulations for the exact requirements before moving shipments.

 - Escort vehicle operator's handbook

 - Notice to Manufacturers of Oversized Commodities

 - Transportation of Modular Construction Components: pre-approval process

 - Emergency Movement of Equipment (PDF, 92 KB)